Non-Exact Symplectic Cobordisms Between Contact 3-Manifolds: The details

 \begin{proof}[Proofs of Theorems~\ref{thm:overtwisted} and~\ref{thm:weak}] To prove Theorem~\ref{thm:weak}, suppose $(M,\xi)$ contains an $\Omega$-separating planar $k$-torsion domain $M_0$ for some closed $2$-form $\Omega$ with $\Omega|_\xi > 0$ and an integer $k \ge 1$.
 Then $\int_T \Omega = 0$ for every interface torus~$T$ in~$M_0$ that lies in the planar piece, so we are free to remove any such torus by attaching a $\DD$-decoupling cobordism whose symplectic structure matches~$\Omega$ at~$M$.
 By Proposition~\ref{prop:kTok-1}, one can find a binding component~$\gamma$ or interface torus~$T$ such that if~$(W,\omega)$ with $\p W = M' \sqcup (-M)$ denotes the result of attaching the corresponding $\DD$-capping or $\DD$-decoupling cobordism respectively, then $M'$ contains a planar torsion domain of order either $k-1$ or $k-2$.
 Writing $\Omega' := \omega|_{TM'}$, the latter is also $\Omega'$-separating since near each of the remaining interface tori, which lie outside the region of surgery, $\omega$ is still cohomologous to the original~$\Omega$.
 The process can therefore be repeated until the manifold at the top has planar $0$-torsion, meaning it is overtwisted.

 Theorem~\ref{thm:overtwisted} is essentially the special case of Theorem~\ref{thm:weak} for which we assume~$\Omega$ is exact to start with, except that the above argument actually gives a \emph{weak} symplectic cobordism $(W,\omega)$ from $(M,\xi)$ to some overtwisted $(M_\OT,\xi_\OT)$, where we can assume $M \subset (W,\omega)$ is concave and $M_\OT \subset (W,\omega)$ is not necessarily convex, but $\omega|_{\xi_\OT} > 0$.
-This can now be turned into a strong cobordism by the following trick which was suggested to me by David Gay: first, observe that if $M_\OT$ is a rational homology sphere, then $\omega$ is exact near~$M_\OT$ and can thus be deformed to make~$M_\OT$ convex.
-Otherwise, take any knot $K \subset M_\OT$ that is not torsion in $H_1(M_\OT)$, and assume without loss of generality (e.g.~by performing a full Lutz twist somewhere disjoint from~$K$ and appealing to Eliashberg's classification theorem \cite{Eliashberg:overtwisted}) that~$K$ is disjoint from some overtwisted disk.
-Then after a $C^0$-small perturbation to make~$K$ Legendrian, one can attach a symplectic $2$-handle along~$K$ to so that the new positive boundary becomes an overtwisted contact manifold $(M'_\OT,\xi'_\OT)$ with $\dim H_1(M'_\OT ; \QQ) < \dim H_1(M_\OT ; \QQ)$.
-Repeating this process enough times, the positive boundary eventually becomes a rational homology sphere, so that the weak cobordism can be deformed to a strong one. \end{proof}
+This can now be turned into a strong cobordism by the following trick which was suggested to me by David Gay: first, observe that if $M_\OT$ is a rational homology sphere, then $\omega$ is exact near~$M_\OT$ and can thus be deformed to make~$M_\OT$ convex using the argument of Eliashberg in \cite{Eliashberg:contactProperties}*{Proposition~3.1}.
+Otherwise, take any knot $K \subset M_\OT$ that is nontrivial in $H_1(M_\OT ; \QQ)$, and isotop it if necessary so that it is disjoint from some overtwisted disk.
+Then after a $C^0$-small perturbation to make~$K$ Legendrian, one can attach a symplectic $2$-handle along~$K$ so that the new positive boundary becomes an overtwisted contact manifold $(M'_\OT,\xi'_\OT)$ with $\dim H_1(M'_\OT ; \QQ) = \dim H_1(M_\OT ; \QQ) - 1$, see Lemma~\ref{lemma:DehnHomology} below.
+Repeating this process enough times, the positive boundary eventually becomes an overtwisted rational homology sphere, so that the weak cobordism can be deformed to a strong one. \end{proof}